The Macroeconomic Effects of Corporate Tax Reforms: Theoretical Framework

 The model economy is deterministic and populated by a productive sector, a representative household, and a government.
 The productive sector is further divided into a representative c-corporate sector and a representative pass-through sector.
 The former is subject to corporate income taxation and distributes its after-tax cash-flows to its shareholders.
 The latter is not directly subject to taxation, and its cash-flows are `passed-through' to its shareholders.
-In the rest of the paper, variables relating to the pass-through sector will be denoted with a tilde.\\ The representative household solves the following optimization problem:
+In the rest of the paper, variables relating to the pass-through sector will be denoted with a tilde.